Lanelle1398/tag-security/assessments/projects/thanos/self-assessment.md

 * Thanos uses Prometheus Role Based Action control system.
 This means that access to certain functionalities can be prevented based on a user's role and permission.

 **Security Relevant:**
-A listing of security relevant components of the project withmbrief description.
+A listing of security relevant components of the project wit a brief description.
 These are considered important to enhance the overall security of the project, such as deployment configurations, settings, etc.  These should also be included in threat modeling.

-* Logging and monitoring of Thanos components to detect security breaches.
+* Logging and monitoring of Thanos components to detect security breaches:
+   * Make a log of what components were used, when, how by what user etc.
+   * The log should keep track of authentication and authorization events within components.
+      * Example: An unathorized user tries to access Thanos Query APIs.
+A log entry is made for this request.
+The log entry might contain information such as the time the request was made, the user's IP address,  information about the requested API endpoint, the authentication status (failed/successful) etc. By regularly analyzing these logs, signs of a security breach could be detected.
+For example, multiple unsuccessful authentication attempts, unusual patterns in the timing or frequency of access attempts,strange or unathorized APi endpoint request may indicate that a breach had occured.Security personnel would then investigate.
 * Properly configuring components to ensure a secure deployment.
 * Securing data by setting up robust access control and encryption mechanism on the storage backend.